-What is the best wood for knife handles?
 Due to its shock resistance and environmentally sustainable quality, birch is an ideal wood for making knife handles.
 Birch trees regrow quickly and produce some of the hardest wood in nature, making them both sustainable and durable.

 Depending on what the knife will be used for, there are all kinds of different options as to the types of wood that can be used.
 Some are more decorative and ornamental while others serve a more functional purpose.
 When looking for the best wood for knife handles, knowing how the knife will be used goes a long way.

 Humans have been making tools with wooden handles ever since the Stone Age.
 Wood is available in most parts of the world and can be manipulated and shaped much more easily than other materials.
 At the same time, it is incredibly durable and some types of wood can last for centuries.
 This has made it the go-to for tools, knives, axes, and anything else that gets a lot of use and takes a lot of abuse.